prusnak/rusnak.io/_posts/2013-02-27-idea-factory-mycelium-animated-photos.md

 ---
 layout: post
-title: Idea Factory: Mycelium Animated Photos
+title: Idea Factory - Mycelium Animated Photos
 ---

 This post is a part of [Idea Factory](/idea-factory/) series.